MMCi Courses

 Through a team-based project approach, this capstone course applies the core concepts of the clinical informatics and management courses to a “real world” situation at Duke Health Technology Solutions or in a similar clinical environment.
 You will explore the relationship between organizational strategy, implementation, and technical applications of health informatics.
 The practicum usually entails joining an ongoing real-world health IT project and project team, and requires a written, publication quality report of the practicum and related results.

-Each term, a case-based ethics seminar addresses ethical issues in health information technology.
+Each term, a case-based seminar addresses issues regarding ethics and/or equity in health information technology.
 Topics may include health disparities; ownership of personal health records; data security breaches and organizational responses, and health literacy and access to electronic medical records.